Hytufan/SCOPE/README.md

 ---

+## Training

+Train the model using:

+bash scripts/pa_train.sh

+---

+## Evaluation

+Evaluate the model using:

+bash scripts/rel_test.sh

+---

 ## 📚 Citation

 If you find this project helps your research, please kindly consider citing our papers in your publications.